google-research/deduplicate-text-datasets/README.md

 #### Building a piece of a suffix array from a piece of a file

-The first generats a suffix array from a piece of a file.
+The first generates a suffix array from a piece of a file.
 This is implemented by running

 ```cargo run make_part --data-file [file_path] --start_byte [byte_offset] --end_byte [byte_offset]```